Investing in Integrated Solutions for Process Efficiencies Throughout the Organization

 What Is Tyler EAM?

-Tyler EAM is an enterprise asset management software that intuitively tracks assets from procurement to retirement plus all maintenance in between.
-This software allows Orland Park to create, execute, track, manage, and report on asset-related work orders via its two modules: Asset Maintenance and Asset Performance.
+Enterprise Asset Management is an enterprise asset management software that intuitively tracks assets from procurement to retirement plus all maintenance in between.
+This software allows Orland Park to create, execute, track, manage, and report on asset-related work orders via its asset maintenance and asset performance functionality.

-The village went live with Tyler EAM on November 12, 2018 and provided staff with iPhones® so they could access the system’s mobile application in order to minimize the use of paper work orders.
+The village went live with Enterprise Asset Management on November 12, 2018 and provided staff with iPhones® so they could access the system’s mobile application in order to minimize the use of paper work orders.

 Staff adopted the system relatively quickly, especially because the old process was entirely manual whereas the new process allows for supervisors to assign work orders with the click of a button.